 - The SOAP is an XML-based protocol whereas REST is not a protocol rather it is an architectural pattern i.e. resource-based architecture.

 - SOAP has specifications for both stateless and state-full implementation whereas REST is completely stateless.

 - SOAP enforces message format as XML whereas REST does not enforce message format as XML or JSON.

-- The SOAP message consists of an envelope that includes SOAP headers and body to store the actual information we want to send whereas REST uses the HTTP build-in headers (with a variety of media-types) to store the information and uses the HTTP Methods such as GET, POST, PUT, PATCH, and DELETE to perform CRUD operations.
+- The SOAP message consists of an envelope that includes SOAP headers and a body to store the actual information we want to send whereas REST uses the HTTP build-in headers (with a variety of media types) to store the information and uses the HTTP Methods such as GET, POST, PUT, PATCH, and DELETE to perform CRUD operations.

 - SOAP Performance is slow as compared to REST.

 What are the Differences between the WCF Service and Web API Service?
 When to choose one over the other?

 The first important point is that we can use both WCF and ASP.NET Web API to develop restful services.
 In fact, WCF comes first, and then ASP.NET Web API.